Meet the current team of researchers at the lab.

 D. Grant Allen P.Eng., FCIC, FEIC, FCAE, FAAAS

-Chair, Department of Chemical Engineering and Applied Chemistry
+Professor, Department of Chemical Engineering and Applied Chemistry

 BASc.
 University of Toronto